Jiggled interferometer: Ground-based gravitational wave detector using rapidly-repeated free-falling test masses

 Like the JIFO, the JIGI retains the noise-mitigation benefits of space-based detectors while preserving the flexibility and accessibility inherent to ground-based setups.
 Distinctively, the JIGI significantly shortens the duration of each free-fall—typically to 0.01 seconds, corresponding to a fall distance of approximately 0.1 mm—allowing the test masses to be actuated using piezoelectric transducers.

 The shortened free-fall duration provides two key advantages: improved angular stability of the test masses and the elimination of laser tracking requirements.
 To maintain high interference fringe contrast, the mirrors must remain angularly stable during free fall.
 For a given initial angular velocity, a shorter fall time results in smaller angular deviations, making the JIGI inherently more stable than the JIFO.
 As for laser tracking, while fiber-based tracking systems are theoretically viable, they tend to introduce additional noise.
 In proof-of-principle experiments with the JIFO, both angular instability and fiber-optic tracking presented substantial technical difficulties.
 In contrast, the minimal displacement in the JIGI removes the need for active tracking, and the angular stability is intrinsically enhanced.
 These improvements make the JIGI not simply a scaled-down version of the JIFO, but a qualitatively different architecture with significantly reduced implementation challenges.
+Table \ref{tab:JIFO_JIGI} summarizes the key differences between JIFO and JIGI.

 Notably, in both the JIGI and the JIFO, data can only be acquired during the brief intervals of free fall.
 To achieve continuous observation, at least two interferometers must operate in an alternating sequence, ensuring that one is always in free fall while the other resets.
 In the remainder of this letter, we assume such an alternating configuration to enable uninterrupted data acquisition.